 place” where differences co-exist and come together, where the sexy and

 superficial co-exist with the profound and philosophical.
+It Was Us, a

 Photo by Dani Loureiro and Andrezej Urbanski